Junmai Koji Long-Aged Sake 2005

 - Fukushima Prefecture

-The taste is the same as that of Japanese sake except that it is made using only rice malt, but it has a perfect balance of elegant sweetness and refreshing acidity that is reminiscent of the noble rot wines of the world.
+The brewing method is the same as Japanese sake except that it is made only with rice malt, but its taste is reminiscent of noble rot wine from around the world, creating a perfect balance between elegant sweetness and refreshing acidity. .

-Aged for more than three years, it has acquired its unique aroma, beautiful amber color and richness of taste, and has brought out the full charm of aged sake.
+By aging for more than 3 years, the unique aroma, beautiful amber color, and richness of the taste are added to bring out the charm of aged sake.

-This is a long-matured sake made in 2005.
+It is a long-term aged sake that was prepared in 2005.

-Later, due to business expansion, the brewery was moved to its current location in Matsuyama-cho, Kitakata City and changed its name to Karahashi Sake Brewery and Homare Sake Brewing Company, and grew to become one of the leading breweries in the Tohoku region with its stable quality and continuous technical improvement.
+Later, to expand the business, the company moved to its current location in Matsuyama-cho, Kitakata City, and changed the company name to Karahashi Sake Brewery Limited Partnership, Homare Sake Brewery Co., Ltd., becoming one of the leading sake breweries in the Tohoku region through stable quality and constant technical improvement. and grew up.

-The company's flagship brand, "Aizu Homare," was named "Aizu" in hiragana to make the name of Aizu sake known throughout Japan.
+The representative brand "Aizu Homare" bears the name of "Aizu" in order to make the name of Aizu sake known to the whole country.

-It was very unusual to use hiragana for a brand of sake at the time.
+At that time, it was very rare to use hiragana for sake brands.

-The calligraphy of "Aizu Homare" was written by a modern calligrapher born in Nagano Prefecture, Mr. Tenrai Hidai.
+The typeface of "Aizu Homare" was written by Tenrai Hidai, a modern calligrapher born in Nagano Prefecture.